 Examples of our work in this area include:

-- proposing that deaf British Sign Language (BSL) users should have access to a free video relay service for contacting the emergency services, which would benefit deaf BSL users and the emergency services by making calls faster and more accurate;
+- introducing access for deaf British Sign Language (BSL) users to a free video relay service for contacting the emergency services, which benefits deaf BSL users and the emergency services by making calls faster and more accurate;

 - extending current rules from December 2021 so any customer who, due to a disability, might need their communications in an accessible format (such as braille or large print) can receive all information about their communications service in this way;